 [Heading inserted by No. 19 of 2010 s.
 44(2).]

 27A.
-Roads which have not been declared as highways, main roads or secondary roads
+Roads that are not highways, main roads or secondary roads, Commissioner’s powers as to

 (1) The Commissioner may construct roads or parts of roads for the development of an area or for any other purpose, and any such road need not be declared to be a highway, a main road or a secondary road.